supaflyENJOY/DynamicsDocs/docs/Scheduling/DeactivateEncounters.md

 Alternately, you can choose to cancel an individual Encounter Service under an Encounter, while leaving the parent Encounter and the rest of its Encounter Services scheduled.

+When an encounter service is canceled, its related charge item and payroll item are deactivated, (unless the payroll item is already in a closed payroll period).

 ## Deactivate Encounters

 You can deactivate encounters, related encounter services, and related encounter participants when an encounter was scheduled in error.